-Pelvic girdle pain (PGP) or symphysis pubis dysfunction (SPD) is common in pregnancy.
+Pelvic girdle pain is common in pregnancy.
 Read about minimising the discomfort of pelvic, hip and back pain in pregnancy and treatment.

 Pelvic girdle pain (PGP) is the umbrella term for all pelvic pain, including pubic pain which was previously called symphysis pubis dysfunction (SPD).
 PGP includes pain anywhere from the lumbar spine/abdomen down to the thigh, either at the front or back.

 The pain may range from a mild ache to severe pain which limits your daily activities.
 This may start at any time during pregnancy, labour or in the weeks after delivery.

 "Try to identify PGP and get yourself seen by a specialist physiotherapist as soon as possible."

 It’s hard to say what causes some women to develop PGP and not others.
 The evidence for risk factors is inconclusive and some evidence is also contradictory.
 The main risk factor appears to be a history of previous low-back/pelvic girdle/joint pain and/or previous trauma to the pelvis.

 Earlier research found that poor muscle function in the back and pelvis at the beginning of pregnancy is related to severe pain and disability throughout pregnancy.